Imeneallouche/Shariah-Bridge/README.md

 ## ▶️ Introduction

-**Al-Burāq** is an AI-and-blockchain-powered platform designed to **streamline** and **accelerate** the validation of Islamic finance products under AAOIFI standards.
+**Shariah Bridge** is an AI-and-blockchain-powered platform designed to **streamline** and **accelerate** the validation of Islamic finance products under AAOIFI standards.
 What once took months of paperwork and layered approvals now completes in **minutes**, without sacrificing rigor or transparency.
 By combining advanced AI drafting, human-smart review, and a permissioned blockchain governance layer, Al-Burāq empowers Islamic banks to innovate confidently, serving clients with faith-aligned offerings faster than ever.

 ---